 Fire up those wood chips in your smoker and get ready for this super flavorful smoked nachos recipe made with leftover chicken and spicy jalapenos!

-Shredded chicken - This recipe is perfect for using any leftover shredded chicken.
+Shredded chicken - This recipe is perfect for using any leftover shredded chicken or leftover chicken rotisserie.
 The fork-tender pulled chicken work so much better than cooked chicken breast.

 Black olives - The black olives add a delicious salty flavor to the nachos.